MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

 1. Save the file.

-#### Packaging the Evergreen WebView2 Runtime Standalone Installer with your app
+#### Approach 3: Packaging the Evergreen WebView2 Runtime Standalone Installer with your app

 If you want to package the Evergreen WebView2 Runtime Standalone Installer with the app: